Meet the team

 Nikolaos Kamarinakis

-smart contract development, testing, software engineering, offensive security
+smart contract development, auditing, software engineering, offensive security

-Nikolas is a software engineer based in Athens, Greece and Maryland, USA.
+Nikolas is a software engineer based in Athens, Greece.
 He holds a Bachelor’s degree in Computer Science with a minor in Cybersecurity from the University of Maryland.
 He has multiple years of experience in full-stack software engineering and open-source development, as well as some experience in offensive security.
-Nikolas is currently focused on smart contract development at Common Prefix.
+Nikolas is currently focused on smart contract development and auditing at Common Prefix.

 Dr. Dimitris Karakostas